odoo/documentation/content/contributing/documentation/rst_cheat_sheet.rst

 .. code-block:: rst

    .. note::
-      Use this to get the attention of the reader about additional information.
+      Use this admonition to grab the reader's attention about additional information.

 Render
 ~~~~~~

 .. note::
-   Use this to get the attention of the reader about additional information.
+   Use this admonition to grab the reader's attention about additional information.

 .. _contributing/tip: